Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Turnkey Project Delivery

-We handle every stage of your cold room project under one roof.
-This includes site survey, design, panel supply, refrigeration equipment, electrical integration, civil coordination, installation, commissioning, training, and ongoing maintenance.
-As a result, you deal with one accountable team rather than juggling multiple contractors.
+We handle every stage of your cold room project under one roof: site survey, design, panel supply, refrigeration equipment, electrical integration, civil coordination, installation, commissioning, training, and ongoing maintenance.
+You deal with one accountable team rather than juggling multiple contractors.

 Nationwide Reach

 We serve clients across Nairobi, Mombasa, Kisumu, Nakuru, Eldoret, Naivasha, Nyeri, Thika, Machakos, Meru, Kisii, and beyond.
-Furthermore, we deploy projects across Uganda, Tanzania, Rwanda, and the wider East African region on request.
+We also deploy projects across Uganda, Tanzania, Rwanda, and the wider East African region on request.

 Integrated HVAC Capability